maitesin/website/content/blog/prefix-trees-comparison.md

 +++
-title = "Prefix tree comparison between: Trie, Ternary Search Tree, and Radix Tree" date = "2015-06-24T13:50:46+02:00" author = "Oscar Forner" tags = [""] categories = ["Development"]
+title = "Prefix Tree comparison" date = "2016-02-26T13:50:46+02:00"
+author = "Oscar Forner"
+tags = ["C++", "Prefix Tree", "Trie", "Radix Tree", "Ternary Search Tree"] categories = ["Data Structures"]
 +++

-### Table of Contents
-[TOC]

 ### Introduction

 In this post I talk about three data structures I implemented to compare their performance in different scenarios.
 The three data structures are **Trie**, **Ternary Search Tree** and **Radix Tree**.

 **All the code for the data structures as well as the tested scenarios are available in this [repo](https://github.com/maitesin/tries.git) in GitHub.**

-### Introduction

-What is a **prefix tree**?
+### What is a Prefix Tree?

 It is an **ordered** tree data structure that is used to store a dynamic set of elements where the key is a string.
 All the data structures that I implemented have the following methods:

 Operation|Description
 ---------|-----------